Product · 15 min read

 - There is no encounter with suspects.

-- Often particularly stressful repeated interrogations can be avoided.
+- Often particularly stressful repeated interviews can be avoided.

-- Timely and conclusive interrogation in the investigation procedure is easier to achieve.
+- Timely and conclusive interview in the investigation procedure is easier to achieve.

 - There are possibilities for inclusion of therapeutic support.